Call for a free case review

 The Social Security Administration (SSA) has announced a COLA increase of 2.8 percent starting in January 2026.
-This means Social Security Disability (SSD) benefits will go from an average monthly payment of $1,586/month to $1,630/month.
+This means Social Security Disability (SSDI) benefits will go from an average monthly payment of $1,586/month to $1,630/month.

 Supplemental Security Income will see increases to $994/month for a single person, and $1,491/month for a couple.
 SSA has posted information about the increase on their 2026 COLA Fact Sheet page at ssa.gov .